 Kicking off a new series on Ultra Wide Angle (UWA) photography.
 For this series, we will consider as UWA anything from 10mm to 24mm.
 UWA photography is wonderful but can be challenging.
 Exaggerated perspective, distorted edges and weird relationships between foreground and background objects are some of the features that can play for or against the composition.
 UWA lenses will exaggerate the depth of field, making background objects appear further from foreground ones than they actually are.
 That’s why UWAs don’t make good portrait lenses, as they exaggerate noses and foreheads.
 On the other hand, they are ideal to picture people in their environment.
 UWA lenses add drama to the images and can tell stories more forcefully due to their exaggeration of perspective.
 The images below were taken with Canon’s EF-S 10-22mm UWA lens on EOS 40D and EOS 7D cameras.
 These examples illustrate the use of UWA to emphasise perspective in a composition.

 Ibanez guitar company first released the Pat Metheny PM200 model in March 2013.
 At the top of the Ibanez PM line (which also includes PM120 and PM20), the PM200 is a full-hollow body electric guitar featuring a mahogany set-in neck, maple top/back/sides, ebony fretboard, and a single Silent 58 humbucker neck pickup.
 It has been widely acclaimed for its rich tone, fantastic playability, and exceptional build quality.
-After the acoustic Martin D35 (from 1983) and the cut-away nylon Ovation #1863 (from 1991), it was time for us to update.
+After the acoustic Martin D35 (1979) and the cut-away nylon Ovation #1863 (1991), it was time for us to do an update.

 Here is a quick sample of the PM200 sound through Roland’s 80W CUBE in Tweed mode with a bit of rev and delay; a beautiful arrangement by John McLaughlin of jazz standard My Foolish Heart (by Victor Young):